getsentry/sentry.engineering/data/blog/perfectly-fitting-text-to-container-in-react.md

 I ended up throwing out those prop requirements.
 Requiring manual bounds had too many downsides, and it's a bad API.

 First of all, how would developers decide these bounds?
 Why wouldn't they always set the minimum as `0` and the maximum as some-impractically-large-number?
-What's the point of and _auto_ sized text if it's not fully auto?
+What's the point of an _auto_ sized text if it's not fully auto?

 Second of all, it creates unpleasant limits.
 The problem I ran into immediately is that I set a maximum bound too low, and was then confused why my auto-sized numbers weren't big enough.